lucasjoliveau/doc/en/developer/tutorials/getting_started/06_firstui.md

 However, menus always follow an architecture, and in practice there are three levels of menus:

-  1. The root menu, which is displayed in the App switcher (the Odoo Community App switcher is a dropdown menu)
+  1. The root menu, which is displayed in the App switcher (the Konvergo ERP Community App switcher is a dropdown menu)

   2. The first level menu, displayed in the top bar